 The Decision Stage

-When the buyer has identified what type of product fits their needs, they have come to the decision stage.
-In this stage, they will be determining which brand is right for their needs.
-Just like the consideration stage, ensuring that your company stands out from the rest is the key to success here.
+When the buyer has identified what type of solution fits their needs, they have come to the decision stage.
+In this stage, they will be determining which brand or company is right to deliver this solution.
+In the consideration stage, it was important that your solution is better than the alternatives, in the decision stage ensuring that your company stands out from the rest is the key to success.